-4. To enable The Royal British Legion to improve its ability to lead from the front in technology and recognise the need for improvement in a demanding modern society
+4. To enable Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA) to improve its ability to lead from the front in a demanding modern society

 5. Above all to strike from the record the Forgotten Army’s order not to speak and reward them for their silence all these years for obeying military discipline.

 General The Lord Dannatt, GCB.
 CBE.
 MC.
-DL., former Chief of the General Staff has added his support Benedict’s Appeal launched this month in aid of The Royal British Legion.
+DL., former Chief of the General Staff has added his support Benedict’s Appeal launched in aid of SSAFA.

 “I congratulate Tricia Walker and The Royal British Legion for working together over this special edition of Benedict’s Brother,” said Lord Dannatt.
-“And I very much hope that it not only raises a useful amount of money, but helps to honour the memory of the Far East Prisoners of War through the imaginative memorial at the National Arboretum”.
+“And I very much hope that it not only raises a useful amount of money for the very valuable work done by the Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA), but helps to honour the memory of the Far East Prisoners of War through the imaginative memorial at the National Arboretum”.

-“I’m very moved by the kind words from Lord Dannatt and delighted to launch Benedict’s Appeal in aid The Royal British Legion,” said author Tricia.
+“I’m very moved by the kind words from Lord Dannatt and delighted to launch Benedict’s Appeal in aid of SSAFA and my chosen charities,” said author Tricia.
 “My Uncle Erno would have been incredibly touched.
 He was drafted into service as a young Signalman in the 9th Indian Division and like so many never spoke about what happened.
 It was six years before he made it home and he needed years of support and care from his family who knew nothing of the truth of his suffering.
 They are all heroes.”